 MIC Thurles Summer School

-Michael Fullan, the Global Leadership Director at New Pedagogies for Deep Learning and former Dean of the Ontario Institute for Studies in Education at the University of Toronto, will focus on his recent publication, ‘The Right Drivers for Whole System Success’, in which he explores, among other topics, the importance of Wellbeing and Learning.
+Prof. Fullan, the Global Leadership Director at New Pedagogies for Deep Learning and former Dean of the Ontario Institute for Studies in Education at the University of Toronto, expounded on his recent work, ‘The Right Drivers for Whole System Success’, in which he explored, among other topics, the importance of Wellbeing and Learning.
 Prof. Sahlberg, the former director general of the Finnish education system, explored the how Finland’s trust-based school system works in practice and addressed some of the myths associated with effective teaching and successful schools.

-The MIC Thurles Summer School will also hear from leading figure from across the Irish education system.
-Teresa Griffin, CEO of National Council for Special Education (NCSE), Mary O’Sullivan, Chair of the National Council for Curriculum and Assessment (NCCA) and Tomás Ó Ruairc Director of the Teaching Council, as well as Niall Muldoon, Ombudsman for Children, and Adam Harris, founder and CEO of AsIAm will gather together online on 16 June to discuss inclusive education and how best to ensure a quality learning experience for all learners.
+The MIC Thurles Summer School heard from leading figures from across the Irish education system.
+Teresa Griffin, CEO of National Council for Special Education (NCSE), Mary O’Sullivan, Chair of the National Council for Curriculum and Assessment (NCCA) and Tomás Ó Ruairc Director of the Teaching Council, as well as Niall Muldoon, Ombudsman for Children, and Adam Harris, founder and CEO of AsIAm gathered together online on 16 June to discuss inclusive education and how best to ensure a quality learning experience for all learners.

-The Summer School will also explore the place of middle leadership in primary and post-primary schools across Ireland.
-Teachers currently enrolled on MIC’s postgraduate programmes on Middle Leadership and Mentoring, Louise Platt, Stephanie O’Mahony and Nessa McLoughlin, as well as Mary Nihill, Director of the Centre for School Leadership (CSL) and Páiric Clerkin, CEO of the Irish Primary Principals' Network (IPPN), will discuss the important role of middle leadership in schools and the ways in which it can benefit both teachers and students.
+The Summer School also welcomed discussion on the place of middle leadership in primary and post-primary schools across Ireland.
+Teachers currently enrolled on MIC’s postgraduate programmes on Middle Leadership and Mentoring, Louise Platt, Stephanie O’Mahony and Nessa McLoughlin, as well as School Principal David Quilter, Mary Nihill, Director of the Centre for School Leadership (CSL) and Páiric Clerkin, CEO of the Irish Primary Principals' Network (IPPN).
+All openly discussed the important role of middle leadership in schools and the ways in which it can benefit both teachers and students alike.

 MIC’s Thurles campus offers undergraduate students who are interested in pursuing careers in post-primary teaching the choice of six programme choices: BA in Education, Business Studies & Accounting (MI009); BA in Education, Business Studies & Religious Studies (MI010); BA in Education, Gaeilge & Religious Studies (MI011); BA in Education, Gaeilge & Business Studies (MI012); BA in Education, Mathematics & Gaeilge (MI013); BA in Education, Mathematics & Business Studies (MI014).